-AllCounted was built to be easy to use but, if you do get stuck along the way, we have added helpful notes throughout.
+AllCounted was built to be easy to use, but if you do get stuck along the way, we have added helpful notes throughout.
 Most pages have a Read this first link and instructional text with helpful information for new users.
 Many data fields also have tips with helpful explanation.
 If you don't see your question here, please contact us and we will respond in a timely manner.
+We also have a quick guide for students and other advanced users.
 Thank you for helping us better serve you!

-- Online Survey: AllCounted provides a powerful, easy to use, innovative, and secure system for survey creation and data analysis.
+- Online surveys: AllCounted provides a powerful, easy to use, innovative, and secure system for survey creation and data analysis.

-- Survey Database: AllCounted is an organized, searchable, and secure database of previously made surveys and survey results.
+- Survey resources: AllCounted is an organized, searchable, and secure database of previously made surveys and survey results.

-All services at AllCounted are free.
-You may create as many surveys as you like, send them to as many people as you like, and use as many of the data analysis tools as are useful to you, all at no cost.
+All services and features at AllCounted are free.
+You may create as many surveys as you wish, send them to as many people as you need, and use as many of the data analysis tools as you can, all at no cost.

 Accounts and Registration